Skip to main content

 Catalog

-Findings from all agents are merged into a unified operation catalog.
+Findings from all modules are merged into a unified operational catalogue.
 Each operation gets:

 • A health score (0-100) based on findings across all dimensions

-• AI-generated descriptions (additive — the catalog exists with or without them)
+• AI-generated descriptions (additive: the catalogue exists with or without them)

 4